 A version can be edited by clicking on its corresponding edit icon (on the right hand side).
-Note that eZ Publish will only allow you to edit drafts.
-Published and archived versions can not be edited.
+Please note that eZ Publish will only allow you to edit drafts, published and archived versions can not be edited.

 Copying a translation from a version